AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Configuration**

-* **Surface personalization** - When using a personalized configuration in a campaign or a journey, you can now preview your email content to check for potential errors with the dynamic settings you defined.
+* **Channel configuration personalization** - When using a personalized configuration in a campaign or a journey, you can now preview your email content to check for potential errors with the dynamic settings you defined.

 **Journeys**